Unsigned Section Page 12

 Click Image to Enlarge Photograph or Order Print

-Eleventh Avenue under the elevated Westside Highway is the scene of a blaze
+Eleventh Avenue between 15th and 16th Street was the scene of a blaze

 As night falls, rescue workers attempt to avert disaster at the West 48th